How we feed our rabbits at Lupin Lapin Rabbitry

 Pineapple, Papaya for beneficial enzymes.
 Some people feed these to clear fur blockages, however, since we feed a high fiber natural diet, we never have issues with this!
 Our breed also has a medium coat and doesn't seem to shed excessively.

 PUMPKIN SEEDS: Antiviral and a natural dewormer.
-Sometimes we feed them salted to entice rabbits to drink more water.

 A few ripe ACORNS in the Fall- as we live in an Oak Savannah.